opencollective/opencollective/rfcs/013-utility-first-css-framework.md

 - [TailwindCSS](https://tailwindcss.com/) - utilify-first CSS framework
 - [`class-variance-authority`](https://cva.style/docs) - library to help create CSS class compositions and variants of components (e.g button sizes, colors, intents)
-- See Modal.tsx in the POC below for an example
 <!-- - [Tailwind UI](https://tailwindui.com/)
   - Component library built with TailwindCSS, Headless UI and Heroicons
   - Requires a license.
 I have an individual license, but a team license is a one-time fee of $500 (discounted from $799 from already owning a license) which includes up to 25 seats